Over 80s car insurance

 Is car insurance more expensive for over 80s?

 It can be.
 While car insurance premiums usually decrease as you get older, they start to increase again once you hit 80.
-This is because insurance providers generally consider drivers in this age group more of a risk on the road.
+Car insurance for older drivers can cost more because insurance providers generally consider drivers in this age group more of a risk on the road.

-Being able to drive after 80 can radically improve your independence and quality of life.
+Being able to drive after 80 can help you maintain your independence and quality of life.
 If your GP thinks you’re okay to drive, there’s no reason you shouldn’t keep driving after your 80th birthday.

 What does over 80s car insurance cover?